-From June 24, the fourth EU Money Laundering Directive comes in to force, implementing stricter anti-money laundering checks across several industries – which will potentially affect both tenants and landlords.
+From June 24, the fourth EU Money Laundering Directive comes in to force, implementing stricter anti-money laundering checks across several industries – which will potentially affect both tenants, landlords and the property industry.

 Industry commentators are warning that the admin involved in carrying out the additional checks and effecting the new legislation will drive up costs – which could be passed on to landlords in the form of higher lettings agency fees and, by default, to tenants with an increase in rents.